 4. Verification of language skills.
 The University of Helsinki demands an indication of academic level language skills of all applicants.
 Please acquaint yourself with the options for verifying your language skills in either Finnish, Swedish or English in good time before applying.
 Additionally, you will need to have sufficient skills in any other languages needed for your research topic.
 Your skills in these languages will be assessed based on the application documents (e.g. transcript of studies) as well as preliminary discussions with your potential supervisors.

 N.B.
 Applicants who have not completed their previous degree in the University of Helsinki must also send officially certified copies of the documents mentioned in points 3. and 4. by post.
 For more information on the means of having the documents officially certified, please see here.

 SUBMITTING THE APPLICATION

 The applications, along with the required additional documents, must be submitted by the end of the application period.
-Applications are submitted using an electronic application form, which closes at 11.59 PM (Helsinki time) on the last day of the round of applications.
+Applications are submitted using an electronic application form, which closes at 15.00 PM Helsinki time, UTC +3. on the last day of the round of applications.
 Those applicants who are required to send certified copies of the additional documents by post must make sure that these documents arrive by the end of the application period.